 Jehovah's Witnesses who leave their religion are conscientious objectors.
 They object to pledging allegiance to the Watchtower organization just like Jehovah's Witnesses object to pledging allegiance to their country.
 Their conscience, thoughts, and beliefs will no longer allow them to support Watchtower policies, practices, and viewpoints.

-If the Watchtower REALLY supported freedom of religion, Jehovah's Witnesses would be free to leave the Watchtower Society without being punished, controlled, and manipulated into returning to the Watchtower.
+If the organization REALLY supported freedom of religion, Jehovah's Witnesses would be free to leave the Watchtower Society without being punished, controlled, and manipulated into returning to the organization.

-The truth is the Watchtower fights for religious freedom so they can openly spread their unpopular viewpoints and attract new members.
-However when a JW wants to leave and join another religion or have no religion at all, the Watchtower does NOT 'look forward to the time when all respect the dignity of fellow humans and their conscience.'
+The truth is the organization fights for religious freedom so they can openly spread their unpopular viewpoints and attract new members.
+However when a JW wants to leave and join another religion or have no religion at all, the organization does NOT 'look forward to the time when all respect the dignity of fellow humans and their conscience.'

-2. JW.ORG video indicating the Watchtower's support of Article 9 "Expert Views on the Right of Conscientious Objection" Towards the end of the video, the Watchtower Society's representative, Paul Gillies says, 'Jehovah's Witnesses look forward to the time when all respect the dignity of fellow humans and their conscience.'
+2. Video indicating the Watchtower's support of Article 9 "Expert Views on the Right of Conscientious Objection" Towards the end of the video, the Watchtower Society's representative, Paul Gillies says, 'Jehovah's Witnesses look forward to the time when all respect the dignity of fellow humans and their conscience.'

 3. At the 2013 Convention of Jehovah's Witnesses, attendees were told to shun their family if they leave the Watchtower religion and have absolutely no contact with them.
 As proof of this, watch the video Shun Your Family